bentol/neh/README.md

 For debugging you can tail your nginx `error.log` usually found at `/var/log/nginx/error.log`.
 If you want to debug `/usr/lib/neh/neh.lua` use the included print version and/or take a look at the [openresty docs](https://github.com/openresty/lua-nginx-module).

+## Troubleshooting

+I had some trouble installing it on some of my servers because of an error relating to `posix.ctype`.
+It has to do with some libraries not linking properly on some distros.
+Apply the solution [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=891541#15).

 ## Contributing

 Feel free to open a pull request or an issue if you want!